 Banks play an important role in the business cycle.
-To start with, they ensure payment transactions are executed and by so doing allow a smooth functioning of the society and the economy.
-They are based on the substantial division of labour and essential for material wealth.
+To start with, they ensure payment transactions are executed and by so doing allow society and the economy to function smoothly, despite the substantial division of labour needed for material wealth.
 In addition, by granting credit and managing the related risks they facilitate investments that help promote companies' economic development and hence strengthen the overall economy as part of a dynamic and innovative growth process.
 In other words, an efficient, flexible finance system is a prerequisite for the sustainable development of society as a whole.